 You may be tempted to remove the dead animal yourself, but this often leads to more harm than good.

 Even a small scratch during DIY removal can expose you to harmful pathogens.
-Without professional equipment, the risk is high.
+Without professional methods, the risk is high.

 Improper disposal of carcasses can lead to fines or additional contamination issues.
 Professionals follow legal and sanitary disposal regulations.